 - Honorary members include: the French faculty of the sponsoring institution; members of the faculty at large, diplomats and community leaders who have shown a strong support of French cultures.

-National dues for regular members are $30.
-Each member receives the official key and a certificate, indicating lifetime membership in the organization.
+Upon payment of National Dues, each member receives the official pin and a certificate, indicating lifetime membership in the organization.

 If interested in applying, please fill out the application form and give it to your French instructor, or contact Martha Pereszlenyi-Pinter, Ph.D., department chairperson, OC 133, 216.397.4723, or notify the Language Department Secretary, Elssy Lawrence, OC 134, 216.397.4371.